Jackson’s Bay, 1874-1879: Resolutely Untamed

 The only way for Cox to get other employment, Macfarlane told him, was to “put up a house, the same as the rest of the settlers, or have one put up.”
 The two clashed again when Macfarlane refused to supply Cox with windows and doors.
 Cox expected to have the same settler ‘privileges’ as those the pamphlet promised.
 Macfarlane told Cox his “ready money” precluded that.

-Cox complained to the commission that “the Government did not encourage the industry as mentioned and promised in the regulations, and that the land was not what it was represented.”81
+Cox complained to the commission that “the Government did not encourage the industry as mentioned and promised in the regulations, and that the land was not what it was represented.”84

-As resident agent, Macfarlane had the power to “encourage expenditure of capital”82 for sawmills or public works and became a director of one of the first sawmills.
-He allocated that sawmill’s employment through public works.83
+As resident agent, Macfarlane had the power to “encourage expenditure of capital”85 for sawmills or public works and became a director of one of the first sawmills.
+He allocated that sawmill’s employment through public works.86

 Employment—or lack of it—and the ability—or not—to make a living in the remote West Coast is a theme that runs throughout the official reports and correspondence, and unofficial letters to editors.

-Macfarlane’s distain of—and prejudice against—some of the settlers is clear, his disapproval not restricted to those unable to speak English.
-Macfarlane clearly disliked anyone questioning his authority, and those who did, suffered through unemployment, and denied goods at the store.
+Macfarlane’s reports, letters, and testimony at the inquiry reflect his distain of, and prejudice against, some of the settlers, his disapproval not restricted to those unable to speak English.
+Macfarlane clearly disliked anyone questioning his authority, and those who did, suffered through unemployment, and denial of goods from the store.

-After two years, Jackson’s Bay had two schools, but no qualified teacher, no doctor and no church, the lack of which, Macfarlane reported as “… apparently being a matter of perfect indifference… [to the settlers] meanwhile religion and morality suffer for lack of a teacher.”84 His opinion did not match the Poles’ dismay that there was no church in Jackson’s Bay.
+After two years, Jackson’s Bay had two schools, but no qualified teacher, no doctor and no church, the lack of which, Macfarlane reported as “… apparently being a matter of perfect indifference… [to the settlers] meanwhile religion and morality suffer for lack of a teacher.”87 His opinion did not match the Poles’ dismay that there was no church in Jackson’s Bay.
 They did as they had done in Prussian-partitioned northwest Poland, where they had lived under a regime that outlawed Polish schools, the Polish language, and their Catholicism.
-The Jackson’s Bay Poles continued to celebrate informal sung Masses and taught their children their prayers and hymns.
+They continued to celebrate informal sung Masses and taught their children their prayers and hymns.

 _______________

-The quick exchanges on Jackson’s Bay beach between shakespeare immigrants and Polish settlers in February 1876 summarised the settlers’ predicament—24 shillings a week barely covered the cost of provisions, yet they could not eke a living from the land.
+The quick exchanges on Jackson’s Bay beach between shakespeare immigrants and Polish settlers in February 1876 summarised the settlers’ predicament—24 shillings a week barely covered the cost of provisions, yet they could not eke a living from the land that they still had to pay rent for.

 Macfarlane was a shareholder in “the reef.”
-It is not clear whether this was the coal reef he and Cox argued over, or whether there were several.
-In April 1879, Mueller presented the commission with reports of “strong indications of coal beds” and the “existence and superior quality” of sandstone, freestone and limestone.86 Other reports wrote of silver and quartz.
+It is not clear whether this was the coal reef that he and Cox argued over, or whether there were others.
+In April 1879, Mueller presented the commission with reports of “strong indications of coal beds” and the “existence and superior quality” of sandstone, freestone and limestone.89 Other reports wrote of silver and quartz.

 Irishman John Cronin, a former miner, said Macfarlane “kept drapery in his office, and he sold fearfully bad goods… flannel worn out in a month.”

-Bartholomew Doherty complained to the commission that instead of receiving his wages in cash, “I was obliged to take draperies and other goods instead.”88
+Bartholomew Doherty complained to the commission that instead of receiving his wages in cash, “I was obliged to take draperies and other goods instead.”91

 _______________